 RFP does not recommend that Clients buy or sell any security in which a related person to RFP has a material financial interest.
 From time to time, advisor(s) of RFP may buy or sell securities for their own accounts in securities which are recommended and/or purchased for Clients.
 This presents a conflict of interest as RFP's advisor(s) could receive an execution for a transaction for an account in which they have financial interest that is superior to that received by a Client.
 To address this conflict, the Code of Ethics is designed to ensure that the personal securities transactions as well as all activities and interests of RFP and its advisor(s) will not interfere with making decisions in the best interest of advisory clients.
-RFP requires advisor(s), in conducting transactions in accounts in which they have beneficial ownership or control, to only affect transactions in their accounts after all allocations have been made to Clients unless their order is entered in concert with other Client orders at the same time to receive the same execution price.
+RFP requires advisor(s), in conducting transactions in their accounts after all allocations have been made to Clients unless their order is entered in concert with other Client orders at the same time to receive the same execution price.